Features Proxmox Backup Server

 - Interactive recovery shell for restoring only a few individual files.

-- To free space, use regular garbage collection to remove redundant data from the data-store.
+- Use regular garbage collection to remove redundant data from the data-store and free up space.

 The administration of Proxmox Backup Server is so simple that you don't need to have a dedicated backup administrator.
 The integrated web-based configuration and management center enables you to set up and deploy backups, monitor tasks, logs and resource usage, and manage users, permissions, and datastores.
 It is so intuitive that even the helpdesk could perform recoveries.